kyomangold/AI-StockPredictor/README.md

 - Model compilation and training.
 - Stock price prediction and evaluation.
 - Visualization of training and prediction results.
+- Modular scripts for portfolio evaluation, risk analysis, and sentiment analysis.

 ## Usage
 Replace the stock symbol in `DataReader` with the desired corporation's stock symbol to analyze different stocks.